 - How do the network and out-of-network deductibles and out-of-pocket maximums work together if I sometimes go to network doctors and sometimes to out-of-network doctors?

-Any expenses you have at an out-of-network provider will apply to both the out-of-network and network deductibles and out-of-pocket maximums.
-However, network expenses will apply only to the network deductible and out-of-pocket maximum.
+Out-of-network provider expenses will apply only to the out-of-network deductible and out-of-pocket maximum.
+Network expenses will apply only to the network deductible and network out-of-pocket maximum.

 - Why are out-of-network deductibles more than network and non-network deductibles?